uber/crumb/README.md

 metadata.

-`@CrumbConsumer` - This annotation signals to the processor that this element is used to consume metadata from downstream.
+`@CrumbConsumer` - This annotation signals to the processor that this element is used to consume metadata.

-`@CrumbQualifier` - This annotation can be used on custom other annotations to indicate that they are relevant for Crumb and given to extensions in their APIs.
+`@CrumbQualifier` - This annotation can be used on custom annotations to indicate that they are relevant for Crumb and used by extensions.

 `@CrumbConsumable` - A convenience annotation that can be used to indicate that this type should be available to the Crumb processor and any of its extensions (since processors have to declare which